awslabs/aws-embedded-metrics-python/README.md

 - **reset_dimensions**(use_default: bool) -> MetricsLogger

 Explicitly clear all custom dimensions.
-The behavior of whether default dimensions should be used can be configured by `use_default` parameter.
+The behavior of whether default dimensions should be used can be configured with the `use_default` parameter.

 Examples: